Letting go of ‘I’ to find true fulfillment in the New Year

 On the surface, my life might look like a normal life but those who know me and have been with me on my journey know very well how long it took me to get to this normalcy.

 I lived a very unconventional life.
-Things happened in my life in the past.
-I lost the most precious people in my life, had to grow up, got married, had children and had to become responsible for two little lives.
+Things happened in my life before they should have.
+I lost the most precious people in my life too soon, had to grow up too quickly, got married too early, had children too young and had to become responsible for two little lives.
 In the midst of all this, I have been good, decent, mischievous, unorthodox and rebellious.
-Through all these past events, those who came across me perhaps saw a lot of bad in me and maybe some good in me.
+Through all these things, those who came across me perhaps saw a lot of bad in me and maybe some good in me.

 My milestone in 2024 made me ponder over many questions.
 What is the purpose of my existence?
 What’s my contribution to society?
 What’s my accomplishment?
 Am I just a random number in world’s population?
 What can I do?
 How can I make a difference?
 Have I done what I wanted to do?
 Am I able to love and accept God’s creation as he loves and forgives us all and continues to bless us despite all our faults?